Marcus Robbins: Army service

-On April 23, 1875, Robbins and five other soldiers snuck up behind a band of Cheyenne warriors and attacked them from the rear at Sappa Creek in Kansas.
+On April 23, 1875, Robbins and five other soldiers snuck up behind a band of Cheyenne warriors and attacked them from the rear at the Battle at Sappa Creek in Kansas.
 He received a Medal of Honor for these actions on November 16, 1876.
 Several other members of his company also received medals for their role in the battle.
 Richard Longstreth Tea, Frederick Platten, James Lowthers, Simpson Hornaday, and Peter W. Gardiner made up the rest of the expedition around the Cheyenne lines, and all received the Medal of Honor.
 Michael Dawson and James F. Ayers also were a part of the battle, and also were awarded the Medal of Honor.
 The engagement was part of the Red River War.

 Twentieth-century commentators have questioned the role of the Sixth Cavalry at Sappa Creek, with some calling it a "massacre."